Valley Springs in Calaveras County, California — The American West (Pacific Coastal)

 — Submitted August 23, 2010.

 Credits.
-This page was last revised on July 27, 2018.
-This page originally submitted on August 23, 2010, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 977 times since then and 5 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on August 23, 2010, by Syd Whittle of El Dorado Hills, California.
+This page was last revised on May 4, 2020.
+It was originally submitted on August 23, 2010, by Syd Whittle of El Dorado Hills, California.
+This page has been viewed 1,007 times since then and 35 times this year.
+Last updated on May 3, 2020, by Craig Baker of Sylmar, California.
+Photos: 1. submitted on May 2, 2020, by Craig Baker of Sylmar, California.
+2, 3, 4, 5. submitted on August 23, 2010, by Syd Whittle of El Dorado Hills, California.